- Financial planning

 - 4 minute read

-The Bank of England’s base rate has remained stubbornly low since the credit crunch.
-Although the knock-on effect of this is hugely positive for mortgage borrowers, it has deprived those holding cash deposits of any meaningful returns over the years.
+While a low interest rate might be positive for mortgage borrowers, if The Bank of England’s base rate is low it may deprive those holding cash deposits of any meaningful returns over years of saving.
 But there is a potential solution available to mortgage borrowers who also hold cash savings - the offset mortgage.

 An offset mortgage essentially involves linking the mortgage and savings accounts directly to each other.
 In simple terms, the cash balance in the savings account gets treated as a temporary overpayment towards the mortgage balance.